-If there is external TSSC attached to the Diamondback library and the TSSC firmware level is at 9.4.10 or higher the TSSC can be used for making a backup of the Diamondback library or in cases where more than one Diamondback library is attached, a backup will be made of all attached Diamondback libraries.
+If there is an external TSSC attached to the Diamondback library and the TSSC firmware level is at 9.4.10 or later, the TSSC can be used for making a backup of the Diamondback library.
+In cases where more than one Diamondback library is attached, a backup is made of all attached Diamondback libraries.

-IBM recommend taking a backup of any Diamondback libraries configuration on a regular basis either manually or by using the automatic backup functionally of the TSSC.
+IBM recommends taking a backup of any Diamondback library configuration regularly either manually or by using the automatic backup function of the TSSC.
 The TSSC offers the following options for an automated backup:

 - Not scheduled

-- Daily
+- ▶ Daily

 - Weekly

-- Monthly
+- ► Monthly